MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-teams-and-roles.md

 ---
 title: Security teams, roles, and functions
-description: Learn how to build a security team and thier roles.
+description: Learn how to build a security team and their roles.
 author: claytonsiemens77
 ms.author: csiemens
 ms.date: 06/24/2024